Start a business in Geneva

 Coaching, coaching and incubators

-- Genilem (incubator, innovation, start-up)
+- Genilem (incubator, innovation, life sciences, start-up)

 - FONGIT (incubator, ICT, tech fintech innovation, start-up)